kdeldycke/vat-rates/README.md

 =====================

-Starting January 1st, 2015, all european businesses are required to apply the VAT depending on the locality of their customer.
+Any european businesses are required to apply a VAT on all purchases made by each of their european individual customers (B2C).
+Starting January 1st, 2015, the rate to apply depends on the locality of the customer.

-This project aims to centralize, in a machine-readable format, the list of applicable rates for each country and all their territorial exceptions.
+This project aims to centralize, in a machine-readable format (currently a plain CSV file), the list of applicable rates for each country of residence, and all their territorial exceptions.

+These rules now also concerns any foreign SaaS business having non-B2B european customers.

+This is a painful requirement, so please help me keep this database up to date.

 Schema